EricZinda/Perplexity/backlog.md

             - It runs custom code for the scenario
             - In the restaurant it first returns state filtered for the specific place the user is
               - Then it returns the global state
+          - Design
             - Everything "in scope" is always in the frame
+            - All abstract concepts are always in the frame
+            - Really we are just trying to get things that are "in scope" to be the first answer
+            - Problem: We want to run the query against the frame, but allow the engine to manipulate the world state
+              - Need to include a way to get at the whole state
+              -
 - Get the bill working
 - Get rid of old code that has been implemented differently
 - Fix ontology.
 Right now there are instances on the menu, for example